Going Paperless: A Guide for Animal Chiropractic Practices

 Phase 3: Digitize Your Forms

-Start with the three core forms you can't practice without:
+Start with the core forms your workflow and jurisdiction require:

 Intake Form